peterussell/peterussell.github.io_old/_posts/2016-02-29-instrument-training-journal.md

  - # [http://ir.peterussell.me][ir]

-I'll continue posting major updates on this website - the cross country trips, photos, and milestones, but all the nitty-gritty will henceforth reside in those greener pastures.
+I'll continue posting major updates - the cross country flights, photos, milestones - on this website, but all the nitty-gritty will henceforth reside in those greener pastures.

 [ir]: http://ir.peterussell.me